-This Sautéed Mushrooms and Onions recipe is super flavorful and simple to make.
+This Sautéed Mushrooms and Onions recipe is super flavorful, healthy, and simple to make.
 Serve this crowd-pleasing recipe as a side dish, with a steak or on a burger.

 Mushrooms carry a lot of moisture and in order to cook properly, they have to release their liquid.
 In this recipe, the moisture is drawn from the mushrooms by applying heat and then evaporated.
 This cooking technique leaves the mushrooms perfectly browned, slightly reduced in size and tender.

 Health Benefits of Mushrooms

 Not only do mushrooms taste delicious, they have a myriad of impressive health benefits:

 - Mushrooms contain a powerful antioxidant called selenium, which helps to support the immune system and prevent damage to cells and tissues

 - They are a great source of B vitamins, fiber, protein and antioxidants

 - Mushrooms are very low in calories – for example, six medium white button mushrooms are only 22 calories.

 More Simple Side Dish Recipes to Try